adenprince/stone-grinder-mod/README.md

 - Prismarine Bricks -> Prismarine

 This mod has compatibility with the Roughly Enough Items mod for viewing Grinder block recipes.

+## Adding Grinding Recipes
+Additional grinding recipes can be added by mods or datapacks by adding recipes with the type `stonegrinder:grinding`.
+Default Stone Grinder recipes are in [this folder](src/main/resources/data/stonegrinder/recipes).

+Existing Stone Grinder item tags such as `grinds_to_sand` can also be added to.
+Default Stone Grinder tags are in [this folder](src/main/resources/data/stonegrinder/tags/items).

 ## Authors
 - NightfallClosure: Programmer, Designer